Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Introduction

 \item The rays $[C_i]$ do not accumulate in the half space $(K_X+\Delta)_{<0}$, and

-\item For all $i$, there is a positive integer $d_{C_i}$ such that and if $L$ is any Cartier divisor on $X$, then $L\cdot_k C_i$ is divisible by $d_{C_i}$, where $k$ is the residue field of the closed point of $T$ lying under $C$. \end{enumerate} \end{theoremH*} Note that we cannot expect the bounds on extremal rays to be as in characteristic zero, since the residue fields of $T$ might not be perfect (cf.\ \cite{tanaka_mmp_excellent_surfaces,DW19}).
+\item For all $i$, there is a positive integer $d_{C_i}$ such that and if $L$ is any Cartier divisor on $X$, then $L\cdot_k C_i$ is divisible by $d_{C_i}$, where $k$ is the residue field of the closed point of $T$ lying under $C$. \end{enumerate} \end{theoremI*} Note that we cannot expect the bounds on extremal rays to be as in characteristic zero, since the residue fields of $T$ might not be {algebraically closed (cf.\ \cite[Example 7.3]{tanaka_behaviour} and} \cite{tanaka_mmp_excellent_surfaces,DW19}).

 Besides the above constructions and results on $\myB^0$, the proofs of the above results are based on the recent generalization of Keel's theorem on the semiampleness of line bundles to mixed characteristic (see \cite{Witaszek2020KeelsTheorem}), the MMP for mixed characteristic surfaces (see \cite{tanaka_mmp_excellent_surfaces}), and all the previous work on the positive characteristic MMP (most notably: \cite{HaconXuThreeDimensionalMinimalModel} for the existence of pl-flips with standard coefficients, \cite{Birkar16} for the existence of pl-flips with arbitrary coefficients, \cite{BW17} for the termination of the MMP with scaling and the existence of Mori fiber spaces, and \cite{DW19} for the generalization of the cone and contraction theorems to non-perfect residue fields).